Death of Nadhem Abdullah

 Nadhem Abdullah (died May 2003) was an Iraqi man who died after an alleged encounter with soldiers from the British Army's 3rd Battalion, Parachute Regiment (3 PARA).
 The regiment had participated in the 2003 invasion of Iraq as part of the Multi-National Force – Iraq.
 In May 2003, a British patrol consisting of soldiers from 3 PARA entered the village of Uzayra in southern Iraq where a violent encounter allegedly ensued between the patrol and local villagers, which resulted in Abdullah's death.
 After the incident, seven soldiers from the patrol were court-martialed in Colchester, Essex in 2005, three of whom had already left the Army.

-QC Martin Heslop, who was responsible for prosecuting the defendants, claimed that they "brutally assaulted a number of unarmed Iraqi civilians, causing causing serious injuries from which one died", and "the paratroopers had been in pursuit of a white pick-up truck when they passed a white Toyota containing Mr Abdullah and Athar Saddam" and boxed in the vehicle before "dragging the deceased and the driver out and attacking them".
+QC Martin Heslop, who was responsible for prosecuting the defendants, claimed that they "brutally assaulted a number of unarmed Iraqi civilians, causing serious injuries from which one died", and "the paratroopers had been in pursuit of a white pick-up truck when they passed a white Toyota containing Mr Abdullah and Athar Saddam" and boxed in the vehicle before "dragging the deceased and the driver out and attacking them".
 Heslop also claimed that the soldiers had faced no hostility from Abdullah and the incident was "nothing more than gratuitous violence meted out on a number of innocent and unarmed Iraqi civilians".
 The defendants denied the charges, and in response to public queries, the British Ministry of Defence (MoD) said it could not give out the defendants' addresses for security reasons.